firefly-iii/docs/new-docs/export/export.md

 *This function is available from version 5.0.0-alpha.2 and onwards*

-Firefly III allows you to export transactions and other data.
-You will get CSV files with the data in it.
+Firefly III allows you to export transactions and other data to CSV files.

 ## Basic export